Image of Lexi playing for Bolton Wamdereres

 Lexi plays for manager Myles Smith, who she describes as ‘Inspiring’ given his background.

-The UEFA-licensed coach has been at the club since July 1 2024.
-Before that, he was in key coaching roles at West Ham United and Manchester United, as well as serving as an Assistant Coach in Saudi Arabia for Al-Ittihad Women.
+The UEFA-licenced coach has been at the club since July 2024.
+Before that, he was in key coaching roles at West Ham United and Manchester United, as well as serving as an assistant coach in Saudi Arabia for Al-Ittihad Women.

 “He’s come and taught everyone a different way of football, and it is working.
 It’s such a privilege to work with him.”